This is the amount of social media users out there. In 2023, this represents more than half of the world’s population.

 (These are video games by the way).

-This is a whole conversation taking place for everybody to see on Twitter, and nobody took the time to tag Bethesda (Wolfenstein & Rage 2) or Electronic Arts (Anthem) directly.
+This whole conversation took place for everybody to see on Twitter, and nobody took the time to tag Bethesda (Wolfenstein & Rage 2) or Electronic Arts (Anthem) directly.
 Chances are that they could gain control of the conversation by joining it.

 Competitive analysis is all about tracking the competition and gathering information to help you make more informed decisions for your own brand.
 Today, a large part of the information that’s valuable for you is public, and Mention makes it simple to keep a close eye on the competition.